SHARE

 When searching for a big box of Lipton tea bags, I did notice that there were a ton of options available these days when it comes to flavor.
 They even have the Southern Sweet Tea mix, which makes things a lot easier for those who may not have want to make it from scratch or just need a quick fix without the time.

-However, I wanted to make this classic recipe fully homemade because I'm just a believer that sometimes homemade is just best.
+However, I wanted to make this classic sweet tea recipe fully homemade because I'm just a believer that sometimes homemade is just best.
 So, I chose to brew my tea bags myself and add in the other ingredients.
 Plus, homemade always gives you the option of mixing and matching ingredients for your own liking----you know.

-What About the Sugar in this Sweet Tea?
+What About the Sugar?

-Yes, so the major question here is----what about all of that sugar!
+Yes, so the major question here is----what about all of that sugar?
 Firstly, I'll start by saying, there are plenty of sugar substitutes that can work for this recipe without compromising taste!

 To start, you can use organic brown sugar or organic pure cane sugar instead of regular white sugar to keep things healthier.
 Also, you can substitute sugar for stevia or allulose for an even healthier option.
 While I haven't tried this recipe with maple syrup (because I believe that the overall taste would change), I do think that using Agave might work as a great option as well.